On posets, monomial ideals, Gorenstein ideals and their combinatorics: Basic definitions and properties

 The action in (\ref{eqn:yoy}) is the same action as in (\ref{eqn:xoy}) except that the coefficients have been removed.
-Although (\ref{eqn:yoy}) is not the explicit differential action, it is in many ways more compatible with ordinary $K$-algebras, as opposed to those with a divided power structure added. \end{rmk*}
+Although (\ref{eqn:yoy}) is not the explicit differential action, it is more compatible with ordinary $K$-algebras, as opposed to those with a divided power structure added. \end{rmk*}